AAS Travel Support for NRAO/GBO Summer Students: Jan 2025 at National Harbor, MD

 6. Preferred roommate at the AAS, if any.

 Note that for lodging we will reimburse up to half the cost of a double room, so you should plan to share a room.
-If you do not have a preferred roommate, we can assign one.
+If you do not have a preferred roommate, we will assign one.

 If you are approved for NRAO/GBO funding, we will fund the remaining costs of your trip, including registration, travel, hotel, and meals.